Mobile app design

 Validating assumptions

-As I didn't have all the resources to conduct live user testings I had to rely on the data available.
-I scheduled coffee sessions with stakeholders and coworkers to understand their view around customer expectations and pain points.
+I had to rely on the data available because I didn't have all the resources to conduct live user tests.
+I scheduled coffee sessions with stakeholders and coworkers to understand their views on customer expectations and pain points.
 Those sessions were also extremely valuable to get all the ins and outs of the business.

-My next task was to create mid-fidelity wireframes and run a guerrilla test with people that wasn't involved in the business.
-I asked the participants to give qualitative and quantitative feedback on what their experience was when interacting with the prototype.
+My next task was to create mid-fidelity wireframes and run a guerrilla test with people not involved in the business.
+I asked the participants to give qualitative and quantitative feedback on their experience when interacting with the prototype.

 Designing the user interface